William Arnold (film critic): Frances lawsuit

-In May 1981, Arnold and producer Noel Marshall filed a lawsuit against comedian/producer Mel Brooks and others involved in the making of Brooksfilms' Frances Farmer biopic, Frances, charging it had substantially plagarized Shadowland.
+In May 1981, Arnold and producer Noel Marshall filed a lawsuit against comedian/producer Mel Brooks and others involved in the making of Brooksfilms' Frances Farmer biopic, Frances, charging it had substantially plagiarized Shadowland.
 The case became one of the more widely publicized show business disputes of the 1980s, and would be characterized as a major incident in the comedian's career by Patrick McGilligan in his 2019 biography of Brooks, Funny Man.

 In an analysis of the Shadowland case in American Film magazine in May 1982, Stephen Farber went through the long history of legal battles between Hollywood filmmakers and writers of nonfiction books, and concluded that, under normal circumstances, such suits had little chance in court.
 "Frances Farmer is not the exclusive property of William Arnold or any single writer.
 However," he contended, "there are special circumstances in the Shadowland controversy that would seem to strengthen Arnold's case" and he predicted a judgment for the plaintiffs would be a landmark decision, affecting all "future rulings in the thorny field of authors' rights in regard to factual material."

 The federal judge who decided the matter in summary judgement was Malcolm M. Lucas, a Nixon appointee who had presided over the Charles Manson trial and would soon serve as the 26th Chief Justice of California.
-Lucas appeared to believe the case had enough merit to reject two separate motions of the defense to dismiss the suit and, unusual in Hollywood business litigations, allowed it to go all the way through a lengthy trial in Los Angeles federal court in July 1983.
-But in his final judgment, he ruled for the defense and criticized the plaintiffs' argument that the special novelistic nature of the book should give it the copyright protection of fiction.
+Lucas rejected two separate motions of the defense to dismiss the suit and, unusual in Hollywood business litigations, allowed it to go all the way through a lengthy trial in Los Angeles federal court in July 1983.
+In his final judgment, he ruled for the defense and criticized the plaintiffs' argument that the special novelistic nature of the book should give it the copyright protection of fiction.